 - Apply interventions appropriate to the level and type of risk

-- This course will take you about 60 minutes to complete and you can start and stop whenever is convenient for you.
+- This course is free and will take you about 60 minutes to complete.
+You can start and stop whenever is convenient for you.

 - This course provides an opportunity for participants to earn one Continuing Education (CE) credit.
 In order to earn the CE credit, participants must complete all activities, pass the final quiz by answering at least 70% of the questions correctly, and complete an unscored course evaluation.